ally-design-system/ally-design-system-starter-kit/README.md

     npm run dev-design-system
     ```

-    You can also have all three of these enviroments running simultaneously if needed.
+    You can also have all three of these environments running simultaneously if needed.

 ### 5. **Open the source code and start editing!**